UNC-Libraries/SCTS-Documentation/Accessioning.md

 - **Name of donor or seller**
 - **Condition concerns (if applicable)**
 - **Current location of materials**
 > Materials should not be left in offices or on carts for SCTS to pick up.
-Materials should be left in Room
+Materials should be stored in Room 206, or arrangements should be made to bring them to the TS-Archival work room.
 - **If office hours have been requested**

 In addition to the information listed above, providing the following information is **strongly recommended**.
 Some of this information might already be in the appraisal report.
 - **Biographical information**
 - **Recommended subject headings (can be keywords)**

-5.
 6. SCTS receives notification of completed forms and creates the accession record.
 If needed, SCTS will follow-up with curatorial units for more information.
-7. SCTS will create a ticket on the Intake planner
+7. SCTS will create a ticket on the Intake planner and tag the curatorial staff member associated with the accession.
+The ticket will be placed into one of the following categories:

 # Creating an Accession Record at the Wilson Special Collections Library